 - Tools to help you bring forward existing custom application code from AX 2012.

 - A data upgrade process that you can use to bring your database forward.
 Therefore, you can upgrade your full transactional history.

-Microsoft Dynamics AX 2012 implementations that are running some deprecated features cannot currently be upgraded to Finance and Operations.
+Dynamics AX 2012 implementations that are running some deprecated features cannot currently be upgraded.
 For example, upgrade is not possible from systems that are using either virtual companies or data partitions.
 If you aren’t sure whether your system can be upgraded, run the Upgrade analyzer tool.